atstudio-tech/breadcrumbs/README.md

 # Laravel Breadcrumbs

-Yet another simple and useful breadcrumbs package for Laravel 7.
+Yet another breadcrumbs package for Laravel: simple and easy to use.

-> For [v1][branch-v1] and [v2][branch-v2], you can check out their corresponding branches.

 ## Documentation
 > Not yet prepared.